Weekly Update: DHS Response to COVID-19 - Homeland Security Today

 Federal Emergency Management Agency (FEMA)

+Bolstering Testing Capacity at Food Processing Centers.
+On April 20th, FEMA’s Laboratory Diagnostics Task Force coordinated with the Region VII office to deliver 7,000 test kits to Kansas where the region’s largest meat processing facilities are experiencing clusters of COVID-19 infections.
+These diagnostic supplies will help identify infections more rapidly while preventing its transmission throughout the state’s critical agriculture infrastructure, which processes a significant portion of the nation’s meat supply.

+Addressing Medical Supply Needs in Non-Healthcare Settings.
+On April 22nd, FEMA published guidance to address how organizations in non-healthcare settings should consider and manage their personal protective equipment (PPE) needs while ensuring the protection of workers during the COVID-19 pandemic.
+This includes how to preserve limited supplies of PPE, how to consider needs during periods of shortages, and how to acquire and request PPE (i.e., in the face of critical shortages and whereas normal supply chain allocation cannot meet operational requirements).

 Deploying Federal Funds in Support of State Response Efforts.
-Federal funds are being deployed to help ensure that health care providers have the critical resources they need to provide rapid care and treatment to COVID-19 patients in hard-hit areas across the U.S. Since April 12th, FEMA has obligated around $500 million to support state response efforts, bringing the total amount to $5.7 billion thus far.
+Federal funds are being deployed to help ensure that health care providers have the critical resources they need to provide rapid care and treatment to COVID-19 patients in hard-hit areas across the U.S. Since April 20th, FEMA has obligated around $400 million to support state response efforts, bringing the total amount to $6.1 billion thus far.
+This includes an additional $100 million in funding for the Assistance to Firefighters Grant Program to help first responders access PPE and other critical medical supplies during the outbreak.

-Delivering Life-Saving Medicine to Areas of Greatest Need.
-Shipments of critical Hydroxychloroquine medicine are being delivered regularly by FEMA to cities and states that are most impacted by the pandemic.
-As of April 19th, more than 28 million tablets have been given to hospitals and clinics in 14 cities, including a shipment to support the Veterans Affairs Consolidated Mail Outpatient Pharmacy, which is caring for the veteran population during the crisis.

 Increasing Availability of Critical Resources.
 As a part of the Supply Chain Stabilization Task Force, FEMA is executing a whole-of-nation approach to address the limited supply of critical and life-saving equipment.
-As of April 19th, FEMA has coordinated the delivery of the following to areas of great need: 55.8 million N95 respirators, 77.1 million surgical masks, 6.1 million face shields, 11.4 million surgical gowns, 564 million gloves, 212,000 coveralls, and 10,998 ventilators.
+As of April 25th, FEMA has coordinated the delivery of the following to critical locations: 70.7 million N95 respirators, 104.5 million surgical masks, 7 million face shields, 14.7 million surgical gowns, 793.8 million gloves, and 10,603 ventilators.
+FEMA’s Health Care Resilience Task Force is also working with private manufacturers to address dialysis fluid shortages in New York City, which is critical for COVID-19 patients in ICU’s who are experiencing kidney failure.

-Reducing Burdens on Public Health Labs.
-In an effort to streamline the acquisition process, the Supply Chain Stabilization Task Force is cutting through red tape that is creating unnecessary burdens for public health labs to increase testing capacity across the country.
-On April 13th, FEMA and HHS expanded the items supplied by the International Reagent Resource (IRR) to help labs access diagnostics supplies for COVID-19 testing free of charge.
-The expanded list includes supplies to support the three components needed for COVID-19 testing: sample kits, extracting kits, and test kits.

-Expanding Surge Capacity in Highly-Impacted Areas.
-FEMA is focusing its allocation of resources in highly impacted areas experiencing the greatest increase in COVID-19 transmission and the greatest increase in forecasted capacity shortfalls.
-To date, FEMA has delivered 8,600 medical beds to surge capacity and care for an increased volume of COVID-19 patients across the U.S. It has also provided more than $1.7 billion to the U.S. Army Corp of Engineers to build and design alternate care facilities that are offering nearly 15,700 medical beds to patients in highly-impacted areas as of April 19th.

 Coordinating Air Flights to Address Medical Supply Shortages.
 FEMA continues to expedite the movement of critical supplies, including masks, respirators, gloves, goggles, and surgical gowns, from the global market to medical distributors in various locations across the U.S. This historic partnership with the private sector is named Project Air-Bridge.
-Between April 12th and April 19th, 36 international flights arrived in the U.S. with critical medical supplies, bringing the total to 64 with an additional 50 scheduled.
-This includes a flight on April 16th carrying 6,000 FEMA-procured test kits from manufacturers in South Korea.
-Each kit contains 100 tests for a total of 600,000 tests.
+Between April 20th and April 26th, 21 international flights arrived in the U.S. with critical medical supplies, bringing the total to 85 with an additional 26 scheduled or in transit.
+These flights deliver PPE to areas of greatest need through prioritized distributor supply chains nine times faster than movement by sea.

 IMMIGRATION AND CUSTOMS ENFORCEMENT (ICE)